Calculator · v1.0 · 17 Jun 2026

 Key uncertainties

-The military aviation fuel baseline is the largest source of uncertainty — EU member states do not publish disaggregated military fuel data.
+The military aviation fuel baseline is the largest source of uncertainty — public military aviation fuel data are fragmented and often classified.
+The 4 Mt central estimate is derived from EU total aviation fuel shares, comparative NATO energy studies, and military aviation activity assessments; it does not include UK armed forces, naval aviation, or classified war reserve draw.
 The CO₂ source assumption is the largest swing factor in the electricity calculation.
-Production capacity projections are highly uncertain: no EU e-SAF project has FIDs, timelines are slipping, and announced figures have shrunk 25% year-on-year.
+Production capacity projections are highly uncertain: few EU e-SAF projects have reached FID, timelines are slipping, and announced pipeline figures have shrunk ~25% year-on-year.

 Sources